Chronic Pain Association of Canada

 21 July 2019

-The External link opens in new tab or windowreport underscores Health Canada’s knee-jerk reaction to what Ottawa calls the “opioid crisis”— medical opiates aren’t good for pain relief in the short or long term.
+The report underscores Health Canada’s knee-jerk reaction to what Ottawa calls the “opioid crisis”— medical opiates aren’t good for pain relief in the short or long term.
 They don’t work, and they caused the “crisis.”
 Right?

 20 July 2019